begaborn/simple_cache/README.md

 # What's Simple Cache
-Simple Cache stores your model objects associated with a base model into Memcached.
-Memcached is used as the backend cache store, and if the model objects are not in the Memcached(a cache miss), those objects will be loaded from the database.
+Simple Cache stores your model objects, which is associated with a base model, into Memcached.
+Memcached is used as the backend cache store, and if they are not in the Memcached(a cache miss), they will be loaded from the database.

-If you commit transaction in your program, the model objects will be removed from Memcached and retrieved from the database again.
+If you commit transactions in your program, the model objects will be removed from Memcached and retrieved from the database again.

 # How it works
 Just only add this Gem!
-Nothing needs to be done!
+Nothing more needs to be done!

 ## Install
 Add this line to Gemfile: